biomguler/LN_Phenocluster/README.md

 #### 5) Create FUMA inputs

 FUMA requests certain GWAs summary statistics format and less than 600Mb size.
 To achive this, we used different custom R scripts for Regenie, METAL and ASSET GWAS summary statistics.

+After FUMA results for each GWAS summary statistics, results need to be combined and summurized the script **22_fuma2functional.R** used for this purpose.

 a) Regenie to FUMA